4wayhandshake/4wayhandshake.github.io/content/walkthrough/soccer.md

 +------+-------------------+----------------------+----------+
 ```

 Nice.
-Storing passwords in plaintext - always a smart move :wink:
+Storing passwords in plaintext - always a smart move 😉
 So we've obtained a new credential: **player** / **PlayerOftheMatch2022**

 Keeping credential re-use in mind, let's try logging into mysql locally using the above credential: